aplteam/MarkAPL/Files/MarkAPL.md

 For that reason `MarkAPL` requires a space between the `#` and the header as such.

-Note that you may have trailing `#` characters as well; however, they are simply ignored.
+Note that you may have trailing `#` characters as well, but they are simply ignored.

 ##### ATX versus SeText syntax